Invasive plants, politics and science

 Invasion of the killer earthworms

 It sounds like a B-grade horror movie.
 Millions of earthworms, moving silently beneath soil, wreaking havoc until the entire planet is uninhabitable.
 Sound a little far-fetched?
 Not to ecologists that study northern hardwood forests.
 While most of us grew up thinking earthworms were ubiquitous, turns out they are not native in parts of North America that were covered with ice during the last glacial period.
-Most of us also grew up thinking that earthworms where the good guys/girls (they’re hermaphroditic), churning up compacted soil and leaving nutrient-rich castings behind.
-In many northern hardwood forests, however, exotic earthworms, have become invasive and ecologists believe they are having profound effect on ecosystems.
+Most of us also grew up thinking that earthworms where the good guys/girls (they’re hermaphroditic), churning up compacted soil and leaving nutrient-rich castings behind. … Continue reading this article “Invasion of the killer earthworms”

 Genetic Engineering, Veal, and Rennin